Bangladesh Army: Future modernisation plan

 In March 2018, tender was floated for two local warning radars.
 The models shortlisted for the tender are Ground Master 400 of Thales, TRML-3D/32 of Hensoldt and KRONOS Land of Leonardo.
 Army also issued tender for procuring 181 Man-portable air-defense systems.
 Here, Chinese FN-16, Russian Igla-S and Swedish RBS 70 systems has been shortlisted.

 Army Aviation has plan to add one more EADS CASA C-295 transport aircraft to its fleet soon.
 Besides, process is going on to procure six more Mil Mi-171Sh helicopters.
 They also have a plan to add attack helicopters to the fleet in the near future.

-Tender was floated for procurement of a command ship in 2017.
+A tender was floated for the procurement of a command ship in 2017.
 The vessel will be used as a floating command centre during different operations.
-Several tenders were floated to procure a total of six Landing craft tank for the army between 2017 and 2018.
-Bangladesh army issued tender for procuring two Troops Carrier Vessel (TCV) in January 2018.
+Several tenders were floated to procure a total of six Landing craft tanks for the army between 2017 and 2018.
+Bangladesh army issued tender for procuring two Troops Carrier Vessels (TCV) in January 2018.
 The vessels will be able to carry 200 personnel.

 On 29 June 2021, Government to Government (G2G) defence memorandum of understanding (MoU) signed between Bangladesh and Turkey.
 According to Dr. İsmail Demir, president of Presidency of Defense Industries, the export agreement of various products of Roketsan has been signed with Bangladesh.
 Roketsan already delivered TRG-300 Tiger MLRS to the Bangladesh Army in June 2021 from a separate agreement.

-In a ceremony on 27 October 2021, Prime Minister discussed about the ongoing modernization plan of the Bangladesh Army and its upcoming equipment.
+In a ceremony on 27 October 2021, the then Prime Minister Sheikh Hasina discussed about the ongoing modernization plan of the Bangladesh Army and its upcoming equipment.
 She states that one regiment of 105 mm and 155 mm each artillery guns have been procured to increase the artillery power.
 She added that process of procuring one battery of Oerlikon GDF-009 was going on.
-Government had signed a contract to procure Very Short Range Air Defence (VSHORAD)system and two battery of radar controlled air defence guns.
-Government also procured six MALE UAV and tactical missile system for Bangladesh Army.
+Government had signed a contract to procure Very Short Range Air Defence (VSHORAD) systems and two batteries of radar controlled air defence guns.
+The government also procured six MALE UAV and a tactical missile system for the Bangladesh Army.